At E3, Nintendo under "Wii" bit of pressure

 Talk about the so-called next generation of consoles, even without prototypes, will be abundant in hallways and hotel lobbies during E3.
 Analysts expect Microsoft and Sony to release new consoles in the next two years, which means they need to strike deals with videogame developers now.

 As the industry changes, so do the attendees at E3.
-Gree Inc (3632.T), the Japanese developer with an online games network, will be taking up prime real estate on the show floor while Zynga Inc (ZNGA.O), which went public in December, is making its first official appearance at the show.
+Gree Inc, the Japanese developer with an online games network, will be taking up prime real estate on the show floor while Zynga Inc, which went public in December, is making its first official appearance at the show.

 "We don't have a big flashy show presence - it's all business.
 We are focused on finding and signing partners to publish on our platform," said Rob Dyer, head of partner publishing at Zynga.